dogodigi/community_mapping/en/chapters/prepare_fieldday.md

 ## Objective

-After the field day attendees will know everything they need to prepare before they go outside and map.
+After the preparation, students know what they need to prepare and take with them on a field day.

 ## Materials and equipment